Vegetable leafminer

 Distribution

-Originally from South America, vegetable leafminer has spread across the world into North and Central America, parts of Africa (Cameroon, Sudan, Zimbabwe), Asia (China, India, Oman, Thailand, Yemen), and the Pacific Islands (American Samoa, Cook Islands, French Polynesia, Guam, Micronesia, New Caledonia, Northern Mariana Islands, Samoa and Vanuatu).
+Originally from South America, vegetable leafminer has spread across the world into Africa, North and Central America, Asia and the Pacific Islands.

 Between 2008 and 2015, vegetable leafminer was detected on a number of islands in the Torres Strait.
 It was detected on the Australian mainland in a remote community on the tip of Cape York Peninsula in 2015; since that time its known distribution remains unchanged.